 A cargo control number is a unique identification for a manifest or CCD.
 A cargo control number, often known as a CCD, is a unique identifier for a manifest.
 This form must be completed on the official customs website.

-Are there any agreements between China and France?
+Are there any agreements between China and Canada?

 In international organizations such as the United Nations, the G20, the Asia-Pacific Economic Cooperation, and the World Trade Organization, they have international relations.